firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 ## Controls, Accessories & IO

+- **Harness staging:** JPPL is finishing a “medium” plug-and-play loom that feeds dual Thor 300 controllers with shared 12 V accessories, VESC Express telemetry, lighting, horn, and Spintend power buttons—built for ≤300 A phase 20 S setups so dual-drive owners can wire once and focus on tuning.[^thor_harness]
 - **Remote & Cruise:** The bundled 2.4 GHz remote offers cruise, horn, and light controls via the receiver, reducing parallel looms compared with bare PPM throttles.[^11]
 - **CNC throttle status:** Early production CNC throttles cleared tolerance checks and will ship once the final countersunk hardware arrives, with anodised and black batches staged after QC approves the mounting kit.[^31]
 - **Cruise troubleshooting:** If the remote beeps but never holds speed, confirm the PPM switch channel toggles in VESC Tool, match firmware between paired controllers, and ensure the accessory rail stays above 5 V when cruise engages.[^32]